Retail Trends – June 2016

 The retail marketing business is ever-evolving.
-For 2016, we predicted a continuation of the incremental but meaningful changes in the practice of retail marketing, identifying conversion, Big Data, and a redefined shopper experience as areas to watch.
+For 2016, we predicted a continuation of the incremental but meaningful changes in the practice of retail marketing, identifying conversion, Big Data and a redefined shopper experience as trends to watch.

 In early 2016, it had never before been more appropriate to view retail marketing as an art and a science.
 We saw important shifts in all facets of the discipline; shopper marketers blending emotion with encryption, and ardor with analytics.
-Advanced technology and shopper empowerment were driving unprecedented change, and the shopper experience was honed into the shopper moment.
+The trends of advanced technology and shopper empowerment were driving unprecedented change, and the shopper experience was honed into the shopper moment.

 We also predicted a rise in the number of shoppers who would change their views about privacy and become more willing to share information about themselves.
 According to a recent survey by Horizon Media, nearly three in four people have security concerns about using beacon technology on their mobile devices, but despite that, six in ten will still share personal information for the right rewards and deals.

 More and more, we are seeing retailers shift from touting privacy guarantees to providing shopper interactions that are meaningful and valuable—and “worth it.”
 Today, a majority of consumers are willing to sacrifice some of their privacy when they believe the benefits outweigh the risks.

 |So what retail marketing trends are emerging as we move into the second half of 2016?|

 |MOMENTS MATTER MORE